 Symbol

-Once upon a time these symbols were revered in art, music and healing.
-Sacred geometry works pre-linguistically.
+Once upon a time symbols were revered in art, music and healing because they worked pre-linguistically.
 Meaning is enacted, not declared—it doesn’t describe truth, it induces it.
 As an ancient path it still has value today because of the way its patterns guide us from within.
-Life as biology then, was the Ankh as the Circle of Willis.
+Life as biology then, was the ankh as the Circle of Willis.

 “I know that I know.”

-Geometry is the purest form of symbol because it is meaning without story, form without distortion and relationship without bias.
+Geometry is the purest form of life because it is meaning without story, form without distortion and relationship without bias.
 It is symbol in its naked state—before language, myth or interpretation.
-Geometry is pure ratio, angle, balance, symmetry and recursion.
+Geometry is pure ratio, angle, symmetry or recursion.
 So a circle doesn’t represent perfection; it is perfection in relational form.
 A square doesn’t symbolise stability; its right angles are stability encoded mathematically.
-Geometry then, is the symbol of what “is”—not what “it means.”
+Geometry then, is the symbol of “what is”—not “what it means.”

 • unity → circle